Spacetime approach to force-free magnetospheres: Monopole magnetospheres

 \subsubsection{Field sheet geometry of the Michel monopole}

-The field of a monopole rotating in vacuum would of course be identical to that of a static monopole, but the Michel solution is in a certain sense ``really rotating". \TJ{After I put in what I wanted to say here ``the perfect conductor boundary condition implies that it is purely magnetic and radial in the rotating frame at each point on the surface, not in the static frame," I realized there's something I don't understand: consider a rotating sphere with a monopole inside and \textit{vacuum} outside.
-The field is purely magnetic in the rotating frame at the surface of the star, but what is the solution elsewhere??
-It would be really nice to contrast this with the case with plasma outside.
-Is it that there is no solution without a surface charge, and you cannot in fact impose that the radial component of the electric field vanishes at the conductor?
-If so and if it is easy to contrast this case I think this should be noted above right after we say "so the requirement that the electric field vanish in the rest frame of the conductor is met". \SG{let's hash this out on skype}} The structure of this field can be elucidated via the geometry of its field sheets.
+The field of a monopole rotating in vacuum would of course be identical to that of a static monopole, but the Michel solution is in a certain sense ``really rotating".
+The structure of this field can be elucidated via the geometry of its field sheets.
 The Euler potentials can be taken as $\phi_1=-q\cos\theta$ and $\phi_2=\vphi -\O(t-r)$, so the field sheets are the surfaces where $\theta$ and $\vphi -\O(t-r)$ are constant.
 Lab frame field lines (intersections of the sheets with constant $t$ planes) form Archimedean spirals in the equatorial plane, and conical helices for other values of $\theta$ (see Fig.~\ref{fig:michel}).
 At successive times $t$ and $t+\Delta t$ these lines are rotated relative to each other by an angle $\O \Delta t$, so one may think of the lines as rotating with angular velocity $\O$.
 They are also related by $r \rightarrow r+\Delta t$, however, so one may equivalently think of them as expanding outward at the speed of light.
 The field sheet is independent of which way one thinks of field line evolution (and also of the choice of frame used to define field lines).
 A spacetime plot of two equatorial field sheets is given in Fig.~\ref{fig:michel_sheets}.

 The field sheet metric is obtained by imposing the conditions $d\theta=0$ and $d\vphi=\O\,du$ in the Minkowski metric, which yields $ds^2 = -(1-r^2\O^2\sin^2\theta)du^2 - 2du\,dr$.
 Amusingly, this is nothing but 1+1 dimensional de Sitter spacetime in ``Eddington-Finkelstein" form.
 The de Sitter horizon corresponds to the light cylinder $r\sin\theta=1/\Omega$ where a co-rotating observer would move with the velocity of light.
 The ``Hubble constant" is $\O\sin\theta$, which is also the surface gravity of the horizon.
 This Killing horizon interpretation of the light cylinder extends to general stationary axisymmetric magnetospheres, as we discuss in section \ref{sec:lightsurfaces}.